chrisdurfee/base/README.md

 const simpleData = new SimpleData({ name: 'batman' });

 /**
- * The data objects have are proxies and can be used like objects.
+ * The data objects are proxies and can be used like objects.
  */

 // Retrieval